spacepy/spacepy/Doc/source/quickstart.rst

 The datamodel Module
 ====================

-The SpacePy datamodel module implents classes that are designed to make implementing a standard data model easy.
+The SpacePy datamodel module implements classes that are designed to make implementing a standard data model easy.
 The concepts are very similar to those used in standards like HDF5, netCDF and NASA CDF.

-The basic container type is analagous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a datamodel.SpaceData object, which also carries attributes.
+The basic container type is analogous to a folder (on a filesystem; HDF5 calls this a group): Here we implement this as a dictionary-like object, a datamodel.SpaceData object, which also carries attributes.
 These attributes can be considered to be global, i.e. relevant for the entire folder.
 The next container type is for storing data and is based on a numpy array, this class is datamodel.dmarray and also carries attributes.
-The dmarray class is analagous to an HDF5 dataset.
+The dmarray class is analogous to an HDF5 dataset.

 Guide for NASA CDF users
 ------------------------

 By definition, a NASA CDF only has a single `layer'.
 That is, a CDF contains a series of records (stored variables of various types) and a set of attributes that are either global or local in scope.
 Thus to use SpacePy's datamodel to capture the functionality of CDF the two basic data types are all that is required, and the main constraint is that datamodel.SpaceData objects cannot be nested (more on this later, if conversion from a nested datamodel to a flat datamodel is required).

 This is best illustrated with an example.
 Imagine representing some satellite data within a CDF -- the global attributes might be the mission name and the instrument PI, the variables might be the instrument counts [n-dimensional array], timestamps[1-dimensional array and an orbit number [scalar].
 Each variable will have one attribute (for this example).